yii-meow/timelock-donation-chain/README.md

 REACT_APP_COMBINED_TIMELOCK_ADDRESS=0X.......

 # Side Notes
-The first address of the Ganache will be the admin.

-By default, a donation transaction will need 1 approval, the first three Ganache addresses can be the approvals except the first one (admin), other addresses can be either donor or charity.
+- By default, a donation transaction will need 1 approval, the first three Ganache addresses can be the approvals except the first one (admin), other addresses can be either donor or charity.

-The first address in the Ganache network is the admin, admin can approve / disapprove charity.
+- The first address in the Ganache network is the admin, admin can approve/disapprove a charity for accepting donations.

-A donor can donate instantly or as scheduled and check the donation history.
+- A donor can donate instantly or as scheduled and check the donation history.

-A charity can gain donations from the donors.
+- A charity can gain donations from the donors.

-An admin can approve or disapprove a charity for accepting donations.